openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+### Upload files
+For upload files, just use the instance you created of the `omhStorageClient` and call method `uploadFile` sending as parameter the local path of the file you want to upload and the id of the remote folder where you want to place it (parent id).

 If you are configuring this step by step on the `code-starter` branch:
 1. Copy this snippet
 2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for delete files`
+3. Search the comment `// Add here snippet for upload files`
 4. Paste there the snippet

-### Upload files
-For upload files, just use the instance you created of the `omhStorageClient` and call method `uploadFile` sending as parameter the local path of the file you want to upload and the id of the remote folder where you want to place it (parent id).

    ```kotlin
     val cancellable = omhStorageClient.uploadFile(filePath, parentId)